bt443/Authority-to-Operate-Example/0_Prepare/README.md

 **Table 1** - Tasks and outcomes of the Prepare step.

 # P1 - Risk Management Roles

+## Outcome
+Individuals are identified and assigned key roles for executing the Risk Management Framework.

 ## Input:

 ![](OrgChart.png)

 **Reference 1** - Organizational hierarchy of example company.
 Output: Documented Risk Management Framework role assignments (reference SP 800-37, appendix D, for roles and responsibilities).